-2 Source: DCOP and DDOT 2011; DDOT 2009b
+1 Source: DCOP and DDOT 2011; DDOT 2009b

-3 Given the high volume of pedestrians and bicyclists in the primary study area, the fact that several
+2 Given the high volume of pedestrians and bicyclists in the primary study area, the fact that several

-4 multiuse trails connect to this area, and that the park or open space land use does not have a minimum
+3 multiuse trails connect to this area, and that the park or open space land use does not have a minimum

-5 sidewalk or crosswalk requirement, this analysis considered all properties as commercial to ensure wider
+4 sidewalk or crosswalk requirement, this analysis considered all properties as commercial to ensure wider

-6 widths to accommodate pedestrians.
+5 widths to accommodate pedestrians.
 Based on this assumption that all sidewalks and crosswalks should

-7 be compliant with commercial DDOT widths, about half of the sidewalks within the primary study area
+6 be compliant with commercial DDOT widths, about half of the sidewalks within the primary study area

-8 are not compliant because they do not meet the minimum sidewalk widths of 10 feet, as shown in
+7 are not compliant because they do not meet the minimum sidewalk widths of 10 feet, as shown in

-9 figure 3-6, above.
+8 figure 3-6, above.
 Furthermore, sidewalks in the following locations do not meet the minimum DDOT

-10 6-foot width requirements: the eastern side of 29th Street NW north of K Street NW, the eastern side of
+9 6-foot width requirements: the eastern side of 29th Street NW north of K Street NW, the eastern side of

-11 Cecil Place (between Grace Street and Wisconsin Avenue), and the western side of Grace Street.
+10 Cecil Place (between Grace Street and Wisconsin Avenue), and the western side of Grace Street.

-12 Similar to the sidewalk compliance analysis along Water/K Streets NW, along this same stretch some
+11 Similar to the sidewalk compliance analysis along Water/K Streets NW, along this same stretch some

-13 crosswalks comply with DDOT standards and others do not.
+12 crosswalks comply with DDOT standards and others do not.
 One or more crosswalks at the intersection of

-14 K Street NW and Wisconsin Avenue NW, 31st Street NW, 30th Street NW, the on-ramp to Rock Creek
+13 K Street NW and Wisconsin Avenue NW, 31st Street NW, 30th Street NW, the on-ramp to Rock Creek

-15 and Potomac Parkway at 29th Street NW, and 27th Street NW are not compliant because they do not meet
+14 and Potomac Parkway at 29th Street NW, and 27th Street NW are not compliant because they do not meet

-16 the minimum width requirements (figure 3-6, above).
+15 the minimum width requirements (figure 3-6, above).
 Crosswalks do not exist on both sides of the cross

-17 street at 34th Street NW, 33rd Street NW, and Potomac Street NW; and no crosswalks exist across
+16 street at 34th Street NW, 33rd Street NW, and Potomac Street NW; and no crosswalks exist across

-18 Water/K Streets NW at Cecil Place (between Potomac Street and Wisconsin Avenue NW) and 27th Street
+17 Water/K Streets NW at Cecil Place (between Potomac Street and Wisconsin Avenue NW) and 27th Street

+18 NW.
+Several cross streets also do not have crosswalks at 34th Street NW, Grace Street, and 31st Street

 19 NW.
-Several cross streets also do not have crosswalks at 34th Street NW, Grace Street, and 31st Street

-NW.
-The missing crosswalk on the south side of K Street NW at 29th Street NW is intentional because a are intentional because the only safe and available pedestrian connections are on the south side of
+The missing crosswalk on the south side of K Street NW at 29th Street NW is intentional because a

-21 more direct crosswalk is provided in a north-south orientation across the off-ramp to Rock Creek and

-Potomac Parkway NW.
+20 more direct crosswalk is provided in a north-south orientation across the off-ramp to Rock Creek and 21 Potomac Parkway NW.
 Similarly, the missing crosswalks at the intersection of 27th and K Streets NW

+21 Potomac Parkway NW.
+Similarly, the missing crosswalks at the intersection of 27th and K Streets NW 22 are intentional because the only safe and available pedestrian connections are on the south side of

-24 K Street NW.
+23 K Street NW.

-25 3.2.2 ADA AND DDOT COMPLIANCE
+24 3.2.2 ADA AND DDOT COMPLIANCE

-26 In addition to sidewalks, curb ramps at intersection crossings are also required to be ADA compliant, with the exception of those curb ramps built prior to the initiation of ADA legislation for which the local
+25 In addition to sidewalks, curb ramps at intersection crossings are also required to be ADA compliant, with

+26 the exception of those curb ramps built prior to the initiation of ADA legislation for which the local

-28 jurisdiction must have a plan to retrofit curb ramps to ADA compliance.
+27 jurisdiction must have a plan to retrofit curb ramps to ADA compliance.
 Within the primary study area,

-29 curb ramps were analyzed with a combination of national ADA standards and DDOT standards,
+28 curb ramps were analyzed with a combination of national ADA standards and DDOT standards,

-30 whichever was more stringent.
+29 whichever was more stringent.
 Therefore, curb ramps were evaluated for a minimum 4-foot width (DDOT

-31 2009b) and were required to have minimal slopes and detectable warnings (i.e., dome-shaped bumps)
+30 2009b) and were required to have minimal slopes and detectable warnings (i.e., dome-shaped bumps)

-32 (U.S. DOJ 2007).
+31 (U.S. DOJ 2007).
 Curb ramps were also required to be installed in pairs on each corner, one for each